+Road closures can sometimes requires the use of temporary traffic lights.
 If it's impossible or unsafe to carry out work in proximity to 'live' traffic, it is sometimes necessary to put diversions in place and close the road.
 This decision is never taken lightly.

-Report a Problem
+Report a problem

 If you have any concerns regarding a road closure, please contact us

-Process temporary traffic lights and road closure applications for roads in the borough.
+- Process temporary traffic lights and road closure applications for roads in the borough.

-Require remedial action if organisations working in the road have inadequate signs etc. Will process the legal temporary road closure orders within the borough
+Demand action if organisations working in the road have inadequate signage.

 If you wish to hold a street party or close a street for any other reason, approval before the event must be obtained to ensure that the following conditions are met:

-An Event Co-ordinator must be appointed
+- An Event Co-ordinator must be appointed.

-The event must comply with all Council local laws
+- The event must comply with all Council local laws.

-Public liability of at least £5m must be obtained for the event
+- Public liability of at least £5m must be obtained for the event.

-- Residents and businesses affected by the event must be notified
+- Residents and businesses affected by the event must be notified.

-Signatures in support of the event obtained.
+- Signatures in support of the event obtained.

 The Event Co-ordinator is responsible for:

-Obtaining the written approval of Police, Ambulance and Fire services
+- Obtaining the written approval of Police, Ambulance and Fire services.

-The cost of any Council media advertising of the street closure
+- The cost of any Council media advertising of the street closure.

-Liability for any loss of or damage to barricades, signs etc. used to effect the temporary road closure and for the cost of cleaning following the event if required.
+- Liability for any loss of or damage to barricades, signs etc. used to effect the temporary road closure and for the cost of cleaning following the event if required.

 For a Street Party, in addition to the above requirements you must also comply with the following:

-All of the residents and businesses on the street must support the temporary road closure in accordance with the above conditions.
+- All of the residents and businesses on the street must support the temporary road closure in accordance with the above conditions.

-The party can only be held in a local street.
+- The party can only be held in a local street.

-The party must be completed by 12 midnight unless approval is given to extend the time.
+- The party must be completed by 12 midnight unless approval is given to extend the time.

 - Application must be made 8 weeks prior to the event